Massachusetts uses largest 'social impact bond' to tackle crime

 The project’s target is to cut incarceration days among that group by 40 percent.
 At that level, Massachusetts would be required to pay $22 million over the seven-year life of the project, roughly equal to the money it would save through the decrease in incarceration days.

-“By working with our partners at Roca, the Pay for Success initiative will allow us to marry smart financial solutions with programs proven successful in helping high-risk youth become employed, stay employed, and break the cycle of violence,” Governor Deval Patrick said in a press release.

-Roca’s programming aims to reduce recidivism and increase employment through intensive street outreach and targeted life skills, education and employment programming.

-In December, New York state announced a $13.5 million social impact bond to finance training and employment of ex-prisoners, making it the first state in the country to use the funding method.
+In December, New York state announced a $13.5 million social impact bond to finance training and employment of ex-prisoners.

+Massachusetts Governor Deval Patrick was scheduled to hold a press conference about the project at 2 p.m.
+EST (1900 GMT) on Wednesday.
+A spokesman was not immediately available to comment.